ursusdm/ursusdm_pv/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## ACKNOWLEDGEMENTS

-* This work has been apoyado por el proyecto RTI2018-095097-BI00 en la convocatoria de Proyectos I+D+i 2018 del Ministerio de Ciencia, Innovación 𝑦 Universidades, España.

-[product-screenshot-1]: screenshot_1.png
-[product-screenshot-2]: screenshot_2.png
-[product-screenshot-3]: screenshot_3.png
-[product-screenshot-4]: screenshot_4.png
-[product-screenshot-5]: screenshot_5.png
-[product-screenshot-6]: screenshot_6.png
-[product-screenshot-7]: screenshot_7.png
+This project has been supported by the project RTI2018-095097-BI00 in the call for R&D&i Projects 2018 of the Ministry of Science, Innovation and Universities, Spain.